aclu-national/detention-network-analysis/README.md

-# Analyzing the Immigration Detention Network
+# A Network-Based Examination of Detention Facility Movements

 ## Summary
-This project applies network analysis to examine the "movements" of detained individuals across immigration detention facilities from mid-November 2024 to mid-February 2025, using data sourced from the Deportation Data Project.
-While many of these movements represent transfers between facilities, not all do.
-Our goal is to better understand the roles each facility plays within the broader immigration and deportation system and to address key questions such as: Where are people being sent and what are the common pathways?
+This study applies network analysis methodologies to the examination of detainee movements within the U.S. immigration detention system over a x-month period from mid-November 2024 to mid-February 2025.
+Utilizing data obtained from the Deportation Data Project, we characterize the patterns and pathways of detainee transfers across 619 detention facilities.
+The analysis distinguishes between general movements between facilities and explicitly classified transfers.
+Key questions addressed include: What are the common pathways of detainee movement, and which facilities function as primary hubs for intake, transfer, or deportation?

-### Cleaning
+## Introduction
+The immigration detention system comprises a complex network of facilities that hold individuals under custody.
+Understanding the movement dynamics between these facilities is critical for holding them accountable - particularly as many are forced into a "Blackhole" of detention.
+This research leverages network analysis techniques to explore detainee "movements"—defined as changes in facility bookings within a single detention episode—and to identify systemic patterns and facility roles.

+## Data
 To construct the immigration detention network, we first downloaded detention data spanning mid-November 2024 to mid-February 2025 from the Deportation Data Project.
 The full cleaning process is documented in `analysis.R`.
 Key steps include:
 1. Removing invalid unique identifiers.
 2. Creating a combined stay/unique identifier variable.